2 DAY/1 NIGHT QUILPIE STATIONS & DINOSAURS GETAWAY

 Fuel up the car at the Old Empire Café.
 While there, we recommend you purchase some of their freshly made chicken and salad wraps for the road.
 They’re a town favourite!

-Drive 106km along the fully sealed Diamantina Development Road to Eromanga dubbed the furthest town from the sea.
+Drive 106km along the fully sealed Diamantina Development Road to Quilpie Shire’s dinosaur town, Eromanga.
 This is where Cooper, the mega of all Australian dinosaurs once roamed and the Eromanga Natural History Museum has the bones to prove it.
 Make sure you’ve booked in advance for the 1.00pm Family Fossil Preparation program which includes the popular Australian Dinosaur Giants tour.
-There’s also a state-of-the-art theatre, interpretative corridor and café with a view.
+There’s also a state-of-the-art theatre, Interpretative Corridor, and café with a view.
+Dino-fans looking to extend their experience should consider the museum’s overnight Dinosaur Insider’s Packages.

-Whatever your plans, please be sure to chat to the Quilpie Visitor Information Centre team for the latest on roads and safe driving tips.
+Whatever your plans, please be sure to chat to the Quilpie Visitor Information Centre team for local experiences, road conditions and safe driving tips.

 Thanks for visiting!